Suing an Abuser

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.

 In Arkansas, you may file in small claims court on your own for anything that is $5,000 or less.
 If you want to sue for more, you will have to file in regular district court and may need the help of a lawyer.
 You may talk to the clerk of court for help in filing a law suit in small claims court.
-For additional information on Arkansas Small Claims court your can visit this page published by the Arkansas Judiciary.
+For additional information on Arkansas Small Claims court your can visit this page published by the Arkansas Attorney General.

 If you need help in finding a lawyer who can take your case for a contingent fee, contact: